murshidazher/terraform-jenkins/README.md

 We have to secure NATS instances using security groups.

 ## EC2 Instances, ELB and IAM Roles - InProgress

+> Deploying EC2 instances into the public subnets and later using user data we can install apache webserver.
+Read more on [terraform interpolation docs](https://www.terraform.io/docs/configuration-0-11/interpolation.html#supported-built-in-functions).

+### User data

+Since `user-data` scripts are launch time scripts when we update it then we will be destroying the existing instances and creating new instances.

 ## EC2 Auto Scaling